rizkyzhang/rizkyzhang/README.md

   - Complete Machine Learning and Data Science: Zero to Mastery (Udemy) | Section 7
   - Elements of AI | Chapter 1
   - Python for Everybody | Chapter 2
-  - Build a Career in Data Science (Book) | Chapter 1

 <!--
 **rizkyzhang/rizkyzhang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.